-Macy's, Kohl's to furlough employees as virus crisis keeps stores shut
+Macy's, Kohl's, Gap turn to mass furloughs as virus crisis deepens

 The pandemic, which has killed about 34,000 people across the globe, has compounded sales pressure for retailers already facing stiff competition and a shift to online shopping.

-Kohl’s said furloughed employees would continue to get health benefits and added that those impacted could benefit from the new government stimulus package.
+Kohl’s said furloughed employees would continue to get health benefits.
 Macy’s specified that employees enrolled in health benefits will continue to receive coverage, at least through May.

-Trump last week signed into law a $2 trillion package aimed at helping unemployed workers and industries hit hard by the coronavirus outbreak.

 Macy’s said it would maintain the “absolute minimum” workforce needed to maintain basic operations across its Macy’s, Bloomingdales and Bluemercury brands.